oVirt/ovirt-engine-kerbldap-migration/README.md

     LDAP securely.
 Doing so requires the CA certificate that issued the LDAP service certificate.

-    If you do not wish to use TLS/SSL specify --cacert NONE in the following commands.
+    If you do not wish to use TLS/SSL specify --cacert NONE and --protocol=plain in the following commands.

   **Active Directory**